 Many tiles, however, are not available in large formats or with specialty edges.
 In these cases, other counter edge details can be used.
-Tile size and pattern can offer a multitude of choices.
+Tile size and pattern may offer a multitude of choices.
 If you can’t find a shaped edge tile to go with your counter, wood is a good option (see below).

 Groutless or Thin Grout Installations

 Installing kitchen counter tile without grout space may be new to many homeowners and even some tile professionals.
 The “wiggle” room that a grout joint provides is non-existent and the margin for error is huge, but with proper preparation, careful planning, meticulous cutting and installation, it can give you a “near slab” look.
 Most professional installers will advise against groutless installations for many reasons.

 Don’t Forget the Backsplash

-Photos by Kevin Stevens, KMS Woodworks.
+Photos by Kevin Stevens too.

 Updated February 13, 2018.